-The following foods are often toted as healthy, but a closer look reveals they may be more likely to cause weight gain than weight loss, because of their high calorie content.
+Some foods are often toted as healthy, but may actually be more likely to cause weight gain than weight loss, because of their high calorie content.
 Read on, to make sure you’re not falling victim to these traps!

 - Smoothies.
 Enormous smoothies packed with sugar and calories are the name of the game at smoothie shops like Jamba Juice, Robek’s, Smoothie King, etc. What to do: Ask to see nutrition facts, pick the smallest size, and order the kinds that are made with plain yogurt and nonfat milk (rather than sherbet, frozen yogurt, and juice, which are all packed with sugar).
 Or even better, make smoothies like these at home, so you can control the ingredients.